shaspitz/op-devnet/README.md

 *op-proposer* proposes new state roots for L2.

-## TODO: Experiment with non-default deploy-config settings

-## TODO: Multistage docker builds

-## TODO: can improve spin up time if you cache l1 genesis state in volume

-## TODO: Deploy config mutations, use op-stack validation afterwards
+## TODO: Experiment with non-default deploy config mutations, use op-stack validation afterwards

+## TODO: various naming and dir changes in coordinator entrypoint